-On March 29, 2017, the operator of the Ajax Project, KGHMI, was notified by the BCEAO that, as a result of the satisfactory completion of information and materials in response to issues raised by multiple stakeholders, and in fulfilment of the requirements related to Aboriginal and public consultation, it had lifted its suspension of the 180-day time limit for the application review.
-This suspension was originally requested by KGHMI to fulfill the requirements to the BCEAO's satisfaction.
+On March 29, 2017, the Ajax Project was notified by the BCEAO that, as a result of the satisfactory completion of information and materials in response to issues raised by multiple stakeholders, and in fulfilment of the requirements related to Aboriginal and public consultation, it had lifted its suspension of the 180-day time limit for the application review.
+This suspension was originally requested by KGHM Ajax to fulfill the requirements to the BCEAO's satisfaction.

-The BCEAO also informed KGHMI that, going forward, the CEAA and the BCEAO have agreed to seek a greater level of coordination and to prepare a joint assessment report.
-This coordinated approach was expected to streamline the process and provide greater certainty of process through the alignment of timelines, ensuring that both jurisdictions consider the same information and avoid duplication.
+The BCEAO also informed KGHM Ajax that, going forward, the CEAA and the BCEAO had agreed to seek a greater level of coordination and to prepare a joint assessment report.
+This coordinated approach was expected to streamline the process and provide alignment of timelines, ensuring that both jurisdictions consider the same information and avoid duplication.
 Throughout the period, the CEAA and the BCEAO have acted in coordination on the Ajax Project, co-chairing a technical working group, participating in consultation with Aboriginal groups and coordinating public comment periods.